 Then, mark the center lines of the design on the jacket with chalk or your favorite marking tool.

-I did find it easier in some instances to mark the outside of the embroidery designs and use those lines as a reference for where the bottom corner of the design should stitch.
+I found it easier to mark the outside of the embroidery designs and use those lines as a reference for where the bottom corner of the design should stitch.

 Also, if you don’t want to mark the jacket, add a little temporary fabric adhesive on the back of the template and secure it.
 (When you later line up the needle with the template, peel it off before stitching.)